magma-labs/harvested2/README.md

 You can pass in any hash of query attributes you wish as per the [Harvest API V2](https://help.getharvest.com/api-v2) page.

-You can find more examples in `/examples` and in the documentation for Harvest::Base
+You can find more examples at [Harvested Examples](https://github.com/harvesthq/harvest_api_samples/tree/master/v2)

 ## Permissions